cloud-gov/cg-site/content/docs/apps/continuous-deployment.md

 ### *East/West environment:* Ask an admin

-The first thing you need to do is ask an admin to setup a "deployer" user in your organization and give it permission to deploy to the desired space:
+Ask an admin to setup a "deployer" user in your organization and give it permission to deploy to the desired space:

 ```
 cf create-user ORGNAME_deployer RANDOM-PASSWORD